IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Compliance and Attention to Rules:
 Follow Instructions Carefully: Ensure all actions comply with the experiment's rules to avoid penalties.
 Avoid Mistakes: Double-check selections and declarations to prevent unintentional errors that could reduce earnings.
-By implementing these strategies during the "Presentation" phase, I position myself to make informed and strategic decisions in the upcoming phases, ultimately aiming to maximize my total points by the end of the experiment.\n\n"
+By implementing these strategies during the Presentation phase, I position myself to make informed and strategic decisions in the upcoming phases, ultimately aiming to maximize my total points by the end of the experiment.\n\n"